To be our best selves, we must be who we are – we must be authentic.

 - The greatest gift you ever give is your honest self.
 [Fred Rogers.]

-There is, of course, a difference between authenticity and stubbornness but in the long haul, no one can express herself fully or make his full contribution to the world except by being authentic.
+There is, of course, a difference between authenticity and stubbornness but no one can express herself fully or make his full contribution to the world except by being authentic.
 Each of us thinks we see a variety of truths.
 We may be right or wrong but unless we live according to our vision, we will never know.
 If we try to act in a way that does not seem right to us, we are not likely to be effective.
 We may make mistakes but through those mistakes, we can learn.

 The same process drives science forward.
 As theories are tested and their flaws identified, the store of knowledge grows.